-The site is subject to the grandfathering provisions of the WCO, that came into effect July 1, 2024, and CB-77-2024 which was enacted on January 3, 2025.
+The site is subject to the grandfathering provisions of the WCO that came into effect July 1, 2024, and CB-77-2024 which will be enacted January 3, 2025.
 The development is subject to the environmental regulations contained in prior Subtitles 24 and 27 because this is a new PPS.